Welcome to Shopkeeper Stories!

 Support this project

-If you enjoy the spirit of this project and hope to see it continue, you are welcome to show your support with a small donation.
+If you enjoy the spirit of this project and hope to see it continue, you are welcome to show your support with a small donation to keep the web hosting going.
 I’ll mail you a handwritten postcard as a gesture of appreciation!

 You can reach me personally any time over here: ShopkeeperStories@gmail.com